 - Food you buy while an Equity or SAG-AFTRA actor is giving you career advice

-An audit is a review of an organization’s or individual’s accounts and financial information to ensure it is reported correctly.
-The IRS conducts four main types of audits, and each one is handled differently:
+An audit is a review of an organization’s or individual’s accounts and financial information to ensure that they reported correctly on their tax return.
+The IRS conducts audits by mail or via an in-person interview.

-The most common and simplest of the IRS audits.
-The IRS sends you a letter in the mail requesting answers to specific questions or needed clarifications related to your tax returns.
-You’ll likely have to perform a correction of your tax return that may result in paying more money or receiving a refund for an accounting error.
+By mail: The IRS will send you a letter requesting answers to specific questions or needed clarifications related to your tax returns.
+You’ll likely have to do a correction of your tax return that could result in paying more money or receiving a refund for an accounting error.
 Either way, the correspondence letter will state the reason for the inquiry and often offer a simple resolution via an exchange of papers.

-If you have data or receipts to back up specific claims, this is the time to send them in to help make your case.
+If you have data or receipts that can back up specific claims, now is the time to send them to the IRS.
 This type of audit is usually solved quickly once all the information has been collected.
-Be sure to keep copies of all correspondence in case anything comes into question again in the future.
+Be sure to keep copies of all correspondence in case any questions arise in the future.

-A field audit is the most serious situation.
-The IRS will visit your place of business and may look around to verify the legitimacy of your workplace, employees, and other business expenses.
-In the case of a field audit, it’s strongly encouraged that you hire a professionally enrolled agent, tax professional, or CPA to be an advocate for you and your business.
-They will be able to answer questions on your behalf and ensure you’re getting fair processing.
+The IRS may investigate the legitimacy of your workplace, employees, and business expenses.
+In the case of a field audit, it’s advisable to hire a professionally enrolled agent, tax professional, or CPA to advocate for you and your business.
+They’ll be able to answer questions on your behalf and ensure that you’re receiving fair processing.

-In addition to traditional audits, you may be subject to a random review of your tax situation.
-The IRS isn’t looking for anything in particular when it performs these random reviews and will simply look at your return for inaccuracies.
-These reviews are generally performed via a correspondence letter with notice that your account is being looked over.
-Usually you won’t receive a follow-up letter if the review of the return doesn’t result in any red flags.
+In addition to traditional audits, you could also be subject to a random review of your tax situation.
+The IRS isn’t looking for anything in particular when it does this—they’re simply scanning your return for inaccuracies.
+These reviews are generally performed via letter, with a notice that your account is being looked over.
+You won’t receive a follow-up letter if the IRS doesn’t find any red flags.

-The IRS tries to audit tax returns soon after they’re filed but can sometimes go as far back as the last three years.
+The IRS usually audits tax returns soon after they’re filed, but the agency can sometimes go as far back as the last three years.
 If there are additional errors or substantial mistakes, the IRS usually won’t go back more than the last six years.
-To back up any business deductions, credits, and other income information, it’s recommended that you keep all tax receipts and information for at least seven years.
-In the case of an asset, save the records for as long as you own the asset, plus three additional years.
+To back up any business deductions, credits, and other income information, it’s a good idea to keep all tax receipts and information for at least seven years.
+In the case of an asset, save the records for as long as you own it, plus three additional years.

-The best way to avoid being audited as a working actor is to err on the side of caution.
-In other words, don’t be overly aggressive when claiming deductions.
-And if you can’t prove the expense, don’t claim it.
-While you may have gotten away with it in the past, one of these days the IRS just might catch up with you.
+Always err on the side of caution, and don’t be overly aggressive when claiming deductions.
+If you can’t prove an expense, don’t claim it.
+While you may have gotten away with it in the past, one of these days, the IRS just might catch up with you.

-According to Owen S. Arnoff, a tax and business consultant and a Backstage Expert, the IRS doesn’t have enough personnel and resources to examine every tax return, so it relies on a variety of tools and systems to target returns that will generate the most revenue per hour for an auditor’s time.
+According to tax and business consultant Owen S. Arnoff, the IRS doesn’t have enough personnel and resources to examine every tax return—so it relies on a variety of tools and systems to target returns that will generate the most revenue per hour for an auditor’s time.
 Some common miscues that may get you audited are:

-- Your tax return doesn’t match reports sent to the IRS
+- Your return not matching reports sent to the IRS

 - Ignoring IRS inquiry letters